SignalProducer

 Swift

-public func flatMap<U>(_ strategy: FlattenStrategy, transform: @escaping (Value) -> SignalProducer<U, Error>) -> SignalProducer<U, Error>
+public func flatMap<U>(_ strategy: FlattenStrategy, transform: @escaping (Value) -> SignalProducer<U, Error>) -> SignalProducer<U, Error>Parameters

 Maps each event from